PFCM/sequential_gan/README.md

 Other solutions are changing the structure of the networks so we can just backpropagate all the way through, but coming up with a useful way to do this is still a work in progress.
 In fact, all of this is very much a work in progress, so don't expect it to make much sense.

+### note
+One angle that I want to try is:
+- use a seq2seq model for the generator and train it occasionally on real data (so learn to encode to a fixed length representation and then learn to decode to reproduce the original sequence)
+- also encode noise sequences
+- train the discriminator to tell apart the intermediate representations produced by the encoder (this gives us a training signal for the encoder part of the generator network, the decoder part will only be trained when we are doing our unsupervised business unless we tie the weights).